sairam4123/docs/topics/Actions/Advanced Action.md

 Notice the extra bracket!
 Let's test it... and hooray!
 Now it works.

 Ready for a real challenge?
-Try to adapt this code to do something different.
-See if you can make a command that tells you whether a user is a bot or not. ([HINT](https://atlasbot.xyz/documentation/tags/user.bot))
+Try to adapt this code to do something different.  ([HINT](https://atlasbot.xyz/documentation/tags/user.bot))